 If you’re craving a warm bowl of chicken noodle soup but are short on time, try this quick and easy Rotisserie Chicken Noodle Soup!

-I usually like to simmer soups for hours, low and slow, like I do with my Slow Cooker Chicken Noodle Soup or Chicken Gnocchi Soup, But when I need a classic in a hurry, this chicken noodle soup with rotisserie chicken is the one!
+I usually like to simmer soups for hours, low and slow, like I do with my Slow Cooker Chicken Noodle Soup or Chicken Gnocchi Soup, but when I need a classic in a hurry, this chicken noodle soup with rotisserie chicken is the one!

 It’s the kind of soup I make when I’m at the grocery store and have a sudden craving, or when I have leftover chicken in the fridge.
+It will warm you up in no time!

 Why I love making this rotisserie chicken noodle soup: